 Asian Salad Dressing

-- 1 tbsp maple syrup or honey
+- 2 tbsp maple syrup or honey

-- 1 tbsp rice vinegar
+- 2 tbsp rice vinegar or lemon/lime juice

-- 1 tbsp toasted sesame oil or olive oil
+- 1 tbsp toasted sesame oil

-- 3 tbsp sesame seeds
+- 2 tbsp sesame seeds